yumietzk/project-tracker/README.md

    ```
    git clone https://github.com/yumietzk/project-tracker.git
    ```
-2. Install all of the packages neede for backend and frontend.
+2. Install all of the packages needed for backend and frontend.
    ```
    npm run bootstrap
    ```